Emersonmiady/datacamp/README.md

 I really have loved the way that DataCamp teaches in __*Carrer Tracks*__, because it make an objective path to follow, with a lot of courses!

 ### Data Scientist with Python
-I put all the slides of the courses here, including:
+I've put all the slides of the courses here, including:
 01. Introduction to Python;
 02. Intermediate Python;
 03. Data Manipulation with Pandas;